gen365/Cloud-Server-Project-Documentation/CreationofWebpages-MenSection.md

 Here is an image:
 ![Diagram](Mensection.png)

-This image displays the beginning code of the mens section webpage, up until where the images for the first and second products are added.
-In the same manner, the third all the way to the tenth product are added to the webpage
+This image displays the beginning code of the men's section webpage, up until where the images for the first and second products are added.
+In the same manner, the third, all the way to the seventh product, are added to the webpage